You Can't Always Get What You Want: Games of Ordered Preference: Experiments

 \textbf{Baseline variants.} Observe that, for large penaty weights, the scalarized objective~\cref{eqn:penalty-objective} ensures a large separation of preferences at different hierarchy levels.
 Hence, one may be tempted to choose $\alpha \gg 1$.
-However, since we will solve~\cref{eqn:penalty-baseline} numerically, large penalty weights negatively affect the conditioning of the problem.
+However, large penalty weights negatively affect the conditioning of the problem \cref{eqn:penalty-baseline}.
 Since it is not straightforward to determine the lowest value of $\alpha$ that enforces the preference hierarchy, we instead consider several variants of the baseline with $\alpha \in \{1, 10, 20, 30, 40, 50\}$.